zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 ### Verify the resources

-Verify the Amazon EKS Cluster after substituting the region value with the region you entered in the step above when setting up the infrastructure with terraform.
+Check that your EKS cluster is running in the region you set earlier:

 ```bash
 aws eks --region <region> describe-cluster --name trainium-inferentia